dbsafe/intaker/README.md

 name | Required attribute.
 Specifies the name of the field. description | Required attribute.
 Specifies the description of the field.
 Used as part of the message when field validation fails. decoder | Name of the `FieldDecoder` class used when parsing the field.
-When this value is not specified the field is read without performing any validation. pattern | Required attribute when `decoder` is assigned.
+When this value is not specified the field is read without performing any validation. pattern | Required attribute when `decoder` has a value.
 It specifies the regular expression used to validate the field.

 ## Field Decoders